Tales of Dunk and Egg: Plot

 The wedding is set at Whitewalls and Lord Frey arrives with his four-year-old heir, Walder Frey, and his fifteen-year-old daughter, who weds Lord Butterwell (and is alleged to have been caught by Walder having lost her virginity to a servant).
-Egg becomes increasingly suspicious when he sees that most of the competitors belonged to the rebel party.
+Egg becomes increasingly suspicious when he sees that most of the competitors belonged to the rebel party during the Blackfyre Rebellion.
 During the wedding Dunk is drafted by John the Fiddler to carry the bride to the bedchamber.
-Dunk does so and later hears from John that the latter once saw Duncan himself, in a dream, in the armor of the royal guard.
-Dunk enters the first match of the joust under the name of 'Gallows Knight' (for a new shield acquired after the loss of his own); but is defeated in the first tilt by Ser Uthor Underleaf, known as the Snail Knight for his sigil.
+Dunk does so and later hears from John that the latter once saw Duncan himself, in a dream, wearing the white armor of the royal guard.
+Dunk enters the first match of the joust under the name of 'Gallows Knight' (for a new shield acquired after the loss of his own), but is defeated in the first tilt by Ser Uthor Underleaf, known as the Snail Knight for his sigil.
 Duncan later gives Underleaf his armor and horse as forfeit, and Underleaf informs Dunk that someone bribed him to kill Dunk in the final tilt.
-Before the jousting continues, word spreads through the castle that the dragon egg is missing, and the blame is placed on Ser Glendon Ball, who is imprisoned by Peake.
-In search of the absent Egg, Duncan is wounded by Alyn Cockshaw, who claims to have bribed Uthor Underleaf, and throws him into a well.
+Before the jousting continues, word spreads through the castle that the dragon egg is missing, and the blame is placed on Ser Glendon Ball, who is then imprisoned by Peake.
+While searching for Egg, who has gone missing, Duncan is attacked by Alyn Cockshaw.
+Cockshaw claims to have bribed Uthor Underleaf.
+Dunk foils the attack and throws him into a well.
 Maynard Plumm comes to Duncan's aid, and it is discovered that Plumm is one of Brynden "Bloodraven" Rivers' many spies (or possibly Bloodraven himself), and that John the Fiddler is the eponymous son of Daemon Blackfyre.
 Dunk finds Egg in the sept with the cowering Lord Butterwell, who on discovering Egg's true identity is terrified for his life.
 Lord Butterwell's son-in-law Black Tom Heddle tries to kill Egg to incite a war, and is killed by Duncan, who thereupon tells Egg to flee with Butterwell.
-To buy time for Egg's escape Dunk confronts the younger Daemon Blackfyre, and accuses Gorman Peake of falsely charging Ball with the theft of the dragon egg.
+To buy time for Egg's escape, Dunk confronts the younger Daemon Blackfyre, and accuses Gormon Peake of falsely charging Ball with the theft of the dragon egg.